BBC Radio 6 Music: 2020s

 In 2020, Paul Rodgers, the senior head of commissioning for 6 Music left the station, and was replaced by Samantha Moy as the Head of Station.
 Moy has made a series of schedule changes, presiding over an "undeniable culture shift at the station".

 Some music executives have questioned the overall strategy at the digital station since 2020, raising doubts about initiatives such as all-day pop programming, stating it to be "more typical of a commercial network rather than a BBC station", with listeners commenting that themed days are "a sign that they're running out of ideas".

 In 2021, Shaun Keaveny left after 14 years of presenting, saying he was "forced out onto the ice floe like an elderly Inuit relative".
 Due to audience complaints, the BBC issued a statement that "Radio networks always evolve over time".

 In 2023, long-serving presenters Gideon Coe and Marc Riley had their hours cut to make way for a new evening programme called New Music Fix Daily with Deb Grant and Tom Ravenscroft, reducing the hours of new alternative music on the BBC weekly from 20 to eight.
 Stewart Lee described the move as "a land grab on the sound and attitude that have given the station credibility and purpose", with insiders stated the move would 'rip the heart out of' the station.

 Some listeners believe the station changes are due to "ageism" and a drive to win younger listeners, and despite the BBC's service review of 6 Music suggesting more might be done to attract older listeners, the current network strategy is aimed at growing audiences aged between 25 and 44.
 Some listeners who campaigned to save the station in 2010 believe the changes are "completely at variance to what we campaigned for, both musically and in its general tone".

 In September 2023, Steve Lamacq announced he was to step down from presenting the daily drivetime programme but would return in January 2024 with a Monday drivetime programme.
 Huw Stephens took over Lamacq's slot on Tuesdays to Fridays.

 On 11 February 2024, 6 Music broadcast from Wogan House for the final time after 18 years, with Gideon Coe sitting in for Cerys Matthews.
 The station has now returned to new studios inside Broadcasting House.

-In January 2025 Lauren Laverne announced that she would be moving to the mid-morning slot, with Nick Grimshaw replacing her as the new Breakfast Show host.
-Grimshaw had already been covering for Laverne on the Breakfast Show for 4 months following Laverne's cancer diagnosis.
+In January 2025, Lauren Laverne announced that she would be moving back to the mid-morning slot, with Nick Grimshaw replacing her as the new breakfast show host.
+Grimshaw had already been covering for Laverne on the show for 4 months following her cancer diagnosis.

+In February 2026, 6 Music announced plans to launch a BBC Sounds extension focusing on indie rock and pop music, ranging from the 1980s to the present day.
+On 8 July 2026, the BBC confirmed that the new stream would be called 6 Music Indie Forever, and would feature shows such as The Morning Session co-hosted by Steve Lamacq and the Maccabees guitarist Felix White.
+On 22 July 2026, the stream was made available exclusively on BBC Sounds.